amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-resiliance4j-circuitbreaker-and-retry.md

 ### Conclusion

 With this, we just saw how we can integrate a Circuit Breaker and a Retry mechanism in a spring boot application.
-Similarly, we can integrate rate limiter, bulkhead, etc. You can read more about this in their documentation [here](https://resilience4j.readme.io/docs/getting-started)
+Similarly, we can integrate a rate limiter, bulkhead, etc. You can read more about this in their documentation [here](https://resilience4j.readme.io/docs/getting-started)

 As usual, I have uploaded the code on [GitHub](https://github.com/amrutprabhu/spring-resilience4j-circuit-breaker-and-retry).